Frequently Asked Questions

 Q: IF WE JOIN IN ONE MEMBERSHIP CATEGORY, ARE WE LOCKED INTO THAT CATEGORY FOREVER?

-A: NaBITA has five membership categories, Individual, Individual Premium, Team, Team Premium, and Super.
+A: NaBITA has three membership categories; Individual, Team, and Super.
 You may upgrade your membership during your membership year at any time.
 Simply contact the NaBITA central office, pay the difference between the membership you have and the category you want, and we will give you a new password and upgrade your membership.